PIH/openmrs-config-zl/configuration/pih/statusData/README.md

 a query returns multiple rows of data, these will need to be manipulated through the data variable.
 For example, one could determine the number of rows returned via `$data.size()` and retrieve the first row via `$data.get(0)`

+### conditionExpression
+This is an optional Velocity expression which, if it evaluates to "false" or "0" will indicate that the statusData is not enabled for a given patient.

 ### valueExpression
-This is a Velocity expression (see below) that defines the display _value_ for the statusData returned.
+This is a required Velocity expression that defines the display _value_ for the statusData returned.

 ### formatExpression
-This is a Velocity expression (see below) that defines the display _format_ for the statusData returned.
+This is an optional Velocity expression that defines the display _format_ for the statusData returned.
 Within the context of the statusData widget, this value maps to the CSS class of the value itself.
 CSS classes can be defined as needed to match the formats defined here in the `configuration/pih/styles/global/xxx.css` files.